Design-Computing/Design-Computing.github.io/md/week2.md

 The argument name wraps the incoming value so that you can think _abstractly_ about it.

+Functions can have any number of arguments, including zero.

 ### `"""docstring"""`

 The text in `"""triple quotes"""` is called the docstring; it's important in python functions because it explains to auto-documenters what your function does, and it also shows as context help in your editor.